robbiew/goldmine/index.md

 ## JOIN GOLD MINE

 gOLD mINE does not require you to apply for membership.
-Just follow the directions below.
+Just follow the directions below using RLOGIN.

+Note, the rlogin tool was introduced in BSD Unix in the 1980s.
+It's considered legacy and insecure, good thing we're only using it for mindless gaming.

 ## SETUP ON YOUR BBS

 Ready to go?
 Setup an outbound RLOGIN connection from a menu item on your BBS to ``143.198.58.173``, or ``goldminedoors.com`` port ``2513``, using the settings below.
 Heck, you could even connect directly using RLOGIN and [Syncterm](https://sourceforge.net/projects/syncterm/)!

+- If you are running a legacy DOS BBS under Windows, check out [Telnet Door](https://www.randm.ca/bbs/telnetdoor/), it has a RLOGIN mode
+- For Ubuntu or other Linux flavors, you could ``sudo apt install rsh-redone-client`` -- that program works with the code examples below

 ## CREATE A BBS TAG